 If you’re going to purchase an ice-cream in Ventry, I suggest you finish it before venturing further as the steering wheel will require both hands for the next few miles.
 Beauty and danger are often mutual partners and the mechanically challenging stretch of road to Slea Head/Ceann Sléibhe offers travellers one of the most beautiful views you will ever find.

 Even with two eyes and full concentration on the mechanics of the journey and the fact that I’ve travelled this road many times my jaw still drops with amazement.
 The below picture shows how perilously close the road veers to the edge of the cliff on this part of the journey.

 I’ve a soft spot for placid animals and these two posers were perfectly poised for a photo shoot on a recent visit.
 Again the view is eastwards over Dingle Bay towards Ventry and Dingle.
-The shadow on the right of the picture is the Iveragh Peninsula, the southern part of the Wild Atlantic Way in Kerry.
+The shadow on the right of the picture is the Iveragh Peninsula of South Kerry.
 Beehive huts (Early Christian dwellings) and Dunbeg Fort are on this stretch of road.

 A large white stone crucifixion scene on the right hand side of the road marks Slea Head.
 Pull your car into the small lay-by at this spectacular point to admire the appealing vista on offer.
-More animals will await you, this time the winged variety.
-Below is a seagull with the Great Blasket Island/An Blascaod Mór and Inis Tuaisceart/Inishtooskert in the background.
+More animals will await you, this time of the winged variety.

 Once rounding Slea Head, the road travels north towards Dún Chaoin/Dunquin where Coumeennoole Strand is now visible from the road.
 The headland which stretches west of this beach is Dunmore Head/An Dún Mór, the westernmost point of mainland Ireland.
 The next parish is Boston.